jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) if the person, their tax agent, or their representative applies for it, a further time allowed by the Commissioner.

 ### HR 9 Debt funding special purpose vehicles are transparent if election made by originator
+What this section applies to
-For the purposes of the liabilities and obligations under an Inland Revenue Act, other than under sections EW 24 to EW 25B (which relate to consistency of use of spreading methods for financial arrangements), of an originator and the relevant debt funding special purpose vehicle, if an election has been made by any of the debt funding special purpose vehicle’s originators under section HR 9BA or HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent),—
+(1) This section applies for the purposes of establishing the liabilities and obligations under an Inland Revenue Act when an originator of a debt funding special purpose vehicle has made an election under section HR 9BA or HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent) in relation to—
+  (a) an asset transferred to the special purpose vehicle by the originator (the transferred asset); or (b) an asset held by the special purpose vehicle that is attributed to the originator as described in section HR 9BAA(3) (the attributed asset).
+What this section does not apply to
+(2) Despite subsection (1), this section does not apply to liabilities and obligations arising under sections EW 24 to EW 25B (which relate to the consistency of use of spreading methods for financial arrangements).
+Treatment of originators
-  (a) the originator is treated as carrying on an activity carried on by the debt funding special purpose vehicle, and having a status, intention, and purpose of the debt funding special purpose vehicle to the extent to which that activity, status, intention, or purpose relates to assets the originator transferred to the debt funding special purpose vehicle, and the debt funding special purpose vehicle is treated as not carrying on that activity or having that status, intention, or purpose:
+(3) For the purposes of this section, the originator is treated as— (a) carrying on an activity carried on by the special purpose vehicle to the extent to which the activity relates to a transferred asset or an attributed asset, as applicable; and
+  (b) having a status, intention, and purpose of the special purpose vehicle to the extent to which the status, intention, or purpose relates to a transferred asset or an attributed asset, as applicable; and
-  (b) the originator is treated as holding property that the debt funding special purpose vehicle holds if the originator transferred that property to the debt funding special purpose vehicle, and the debt funding special purpose vehicle is treated as not holding that property:
+  (c) holding property that the special purpose vehicle holds if the property is a transferred asset or an attributed asset, as applicable; and
-  (c) the originator is treated as being a party to any arrangement to which the debt funding special purpose vehicle is a party if the originator transferred that arrangement to the debt funding special purpose vehicle, or if that arrangement relates to assets the originator transferred to the debt funding special purpose vehicle, and the debt funding special purpose vehicle is treated as not being a party to that arrangement:
+  (d) being a party to an arrangement to which the special purpose vehicle is party if—
-  (d) the originator is treated as doing a thing and being entitled to a thing that the debt funding special purpose vehicle does or is entitled to if that thing relates to assets the originator transferred to the debt funding special purpose vehicle, and the debt funding special purpose vehicle is treated as not doing that thing or being entitled to that thing.
+    (i) the arrangement is a transferred asset or an attributed asset, as applicable; or (ii) the arrangement relates to a transferred asset or an attributed asset, as applicable; and (e) doing a thing and being entitled to a thing that the special purpose vehicle does or is entitled to if the thing relates to a transferred asset or an attributed asset, as applicable.
+Treatment of special purpose vehicles
+(4) For the purposes of this section, the special purpose vehicle is treated as not carrying on the activity, not having the status, intention, or purpose, not holding the property, not being party to the arrangement, and not doing the thing or being entitled to the thing.

+### HR 9BAA Meaning of originator
+Meaning
+(1) In relation to a debt funding special purpose vehicle, originator means a person who is a New Zealand resident who— (a) has transferred an asset to the special purpose vehicle and the person otherwise meets the requirements set out in subsection (2); or
+  (b) is a beneficiary or shareholder of the special purpose vehicle and the person otherwise meets the requirements of subsection (3).
+When assets transferred by companies
+(2) For the purposes of subsection (1)﻿(a), the person must be a company that has transferred assets to the special purpose vehicle and all the transferred assets are—
+  (a) treated for financial reporting purposes as the person’s assets; or (b) are included in consolidated financial statements prepared by the person or by a member of a wholly-owned group of companies that includes the person.
+Other assets
+(3) For the purposes of subsection (1)﻿(b), the person must be a beneficiary or shareholder of the special purpose vehicle and a person who—
+  (a) is treated for financial reporting purposes as holding assets of the debt funding special purpose vehicle to which subsection (1)﻿(a) does not apply; or
+  (b) is a member of the same wholly-owned group of companies as another person who prepares consolidated financial statements that include the assets referred to in paragraph (a).
+Group members
+(4) For the purposes of this section, a beneficiary or shareholder includes a member of the same wholly-owned group of companies as a beneficiary or shareholder.

 ### HR 9BA Elections to treat debt funding special purpose vehicles as transparent
 How elections made
-(1) An originator makes an election referred to in section HR 9 by— (a) after the formation of the debt funding special purpose vehicle and before the return of income referred to in paragraph (b), notifying the Commissioner that the originator chooses to have the liabilities and obligations referred to in section HR 9 that the debt funding special purpose vehicle would have in the absence of the election; or
+(1) An originator makes an election referred to in section HR 9 by— (a) after the formation of the debt funding special purpose vehicle and before the return of income referred to in paragraph (b), notifying the Commissioner that the originator chooses to have the liabilities and obligations referred to in section HR 9 that the special purpose vehicle would have in the absence of the election; or
   (b) in the originator’s first return of income filed after the first transfer of assets by the originator to the debt funding special purpose vehicle, returning income derived and expenditure incurred by the debt funding special purpose vehicle.
 Effect of election
 (2) An election under this section—
   (a) cannot be revoked; and
-  (b) has effect from the date on which the originator first transferred any of their assets to the debt funding special purpose vehicle; and
+  (b) has effect from the date on which—
-  (c) remains in effect until the relevant company or trustee of a trust stops being a debt funding special purpose vehicle.
+    (i) the originator first transferred an asset to the special purpose vehicle; or (ii) an asset first becomes an attributed asset for the originator as described in section HR 9BAA(3); and (c) remains in effect until the relevant company or trustee of a trust stops being a special purpose vehicle.
+Sole originators for attributed assets
+(2B) When an originator makes an election under subsection (1) or section HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent) in relation to an attributed asset referred to in section HR 9(1)﻿(b), no other originator may make an election in relation to that asset.
+Relationship with section HR 10B
+(2C) Section HR 10B overrides subsection (2B).
 Relationship with section HZ 9
-(3) This section is overridden by section HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent).
+(3) This section is overridden by section HZ 9.

 ### HR 9B Bankruptcy-remote property during application of section HR 9
 Despite section HR 9, property that an originator holds because of the application of section HR 9 cannot be attached, charged, disposed of, or otherwise used in the payment of the originator’s tax debt, except to the extent to which—